Almost Zero, translated by Nino Goji and Nastya Valentine, will be released in November 2017.

 The place might have been a storage vault, or an office, or a hotel room.
 From some angles it looked like a showroom or a disused design pavilion.
 Everything that could fulfill the desires of a well-read, semi-cultured, five-time lottery-winning assistant engineer of a mid-sized factory was stuffed into this area, its tackiness an assaulting to the eyes.
 Here were: European furnishings of Turkish-Hungarian quality, five or so Mitsubishis and Akais, Italian furniture imported from Armenia, canned beers, Amaretto liqueur, Rothmans cigarettes, brightly packaged pistachios, and boxes inscribed with Xeroxed foreign writing and packed with money.

-“What do you think, why did they let us go?” asked Cherenko Igor Fedorovich, the Chief, drunk.
+“What do you think, why did they let us go?” asked Chernenko Igor Fedorovich, the Chief, drunk.

 “I guess they figured me for someone who knew something or mistook me for one of their own, and got scared,” replied Yegor.